-Schools must obtain parental consent prior to (1) reviewing evaluative information for Section 504 eligibility; (2) conducting any educational or medical evaluation for purposes of determining a student's Section 504 eligibility and (3) the initial implementation of an IAP.
+Schools must obtain parental consent prior to (1) reviewing evaluative information for Section 504 eligibility; (2) conducting any educational or medical evaluation for purposes of determining a student's Section 504 eligibility and (3) the initial implementation of a Section 504 Plan.
 Consent must be in writing and documented in the student's file.